Happy Happy Ga

 Happy Happy Ga is a 2010 Indian Telugu-language romantic drama film directed by Priya Sharan and starring Varun Sandesh, Vega and Saranya Mohan.
 The film was released to negative reviews and marked Sandesh's third consecutive failure after Kurradu (2009) and Maro Charitra (2010).

-Production

-The film was shot in Visakhapatnam and at the Taj Mahal.
+It also marked Saranya Mohan's last Telugu film till date.

 Soundtrack

 The music was composed by Mani Sharma with lyrics by Sirivennela Seetharama Sastry.
 The song "Guzarish" from Ghajini (2008) is parodied by Ali.